Randomised enumeration of small witnesses using a decision oracle: Hardness of the extension problem

 In order to demonstrate this, we show that there exist self-contained $k$-witness problems whose decision versions belong to FPT, but for which the corresponding extension decision problem is W[1]-hard.
 We will consider the following problem, which is clearly a self-contained $k$-witness problem. \\

-\hangindent=\parindent \paramdec{Clique or Independent Set} \\ \textit{Input:} A graph $G = (V,E)$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset of $V$ that induces either a clique or an independent set? \\
+\hangindent=\parindent $k$-\textsc{Clique or Independent Set} \\ \textit{Input:} A graph $G = (V,E)$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset of $V$ that induces either a clique or an independent set? \\

-This problem is known to belong to FPT \cite{arvind02}: all sufficiently large input graphs are yes-instances by Ramsey's Theorem.
+This problem is known to belong to FPT \cite{arvind02}: any graph with at least $2^{2k}$ vertices must be a yes-instance by Ramsey's Theorem.
 We now turn our attention to the extension version of the problem, defined as follows. \\

-\hangindent=\parindent \paramdec{Extension Clique or Independent Set} \\ \textit{Input:} A graph $G = (V,E)$, a subset $U \subseteq V$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset $S$ of $V$, with $U \subseteq S$, that induces either a clique or an independent set? \\
+\hangindent=\parindent $k$-\textsc{Extension Clique or Independent Set} \\ \textit{Input:} A graph $G = (V,E)$, a subset $U \subseteq V$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset $S$ of $V$, with $U \subseteq S$, that induces either a clique or an independent set? \\

-It is straightforward to adapt the hardness proof for \paramdec{Multicolour Clique or Independent Set} \cite[Proposition 3.7]{treewidth} to show that \paramdec{Extension Clique or Independent Set} is W[1]-hard.
+It is straightforward to adapt the hardness proof for $k$-\textsc{Multicolour Clique or Independent Set} \cite[Proposition 3.7]{treewidth} to show that $k$-\textsc{Extension Clique or Independent Set} is W[1]-hard.

-\begin{prop} \paramdec{Extension Clique or Independent Set} is W[1]-hard. \end{prop} \begin{proof} We prove this result by means of a reduction from the W[1]-complete problem \paramdec{Clique}.
-Let $(G,k)$ be the input to an instance of \paramdec{Clique}.
+\begin{prop} $k$-\textsc{Extension Clique or Independent Set} is W[1]-hard. \end{prop} \begin{proof} We prove this result by means of a reduction from the W[1]-complete problem $k$-\textsc{Clique}.
+Let $(G,k)$ be the input to an instance of $k$-\textsc{Clique}.
 We now define a new graph $G'$, obtained from $G$ by adding one new vertex $v$, and an edge from $v$ to every vertex $u \in V(G)$.
-It is then straightforward to verify that $(G',\{v\},k+1)$ is a yes-instance for \paramdec{Extension Clique or Independent Set} if and only if $G$ contains a clique of size $k$. \end{proof}
+It is then straightforward to verify that $(G',\{v\},k+1)$ is a yes-instance for $k$-\textsc{Extension Clique or Independent Set} if and only if $G$ contains a clique of size $k$. \end{proof}

-This demonstrates that \paramdec{Extension Clique or Independent Set} is a problem for which there exists an efficient decision procedure but no efficient algorithm for the extension version of the decision problem (unless FPT=W[1]).
-The reduction given here can easily be adapted to demonstrate that the following problem has the same property. \\
+This demonstrates that $k$-\textsc{Extension Clique or Independent Set} is a problem for which there exists an efficient decision procedure but no efficient algorithm for the extension version of the decision problem (unless FPT=W[1]).
+Both of these arguments (inclusion of the decision problem in FPT, and hardness of the extension version) can easily be adapted to demonstrate that the following problem exhibits the same behaviour. \\

-\hangindent=\parindent \paramdec{Induced Regular Subgraph} \\ \textit{Input:} A graph $G = (V,E)$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset of $V$ that induces a subgraph in which every vertex has the same degree? \\
+\hangindent=\parindent $k$-\textsc{Induced Regular Subgraph} \\ \textit{Input:} A graph $G = (V,E)$ and $k \in \mathbb{N}$.\\ \textit{Parameter:} $k$. \\ \textit{Question:} Is there a $k$-vertex subset of $V$ that induces a subgraph in which every vertex has the same degree? \\

 Indeed, the same method can be applied to any problem in which putting a restriction on the degree of one of the vertices in the witness guarantees that the witness induces a clique (or some other induced subgraph for which it is W[1]-hard to decide inclusion in an arbitrary input graph).